testcontainers/testcontainers-native/docs/swift/README.md

 }

 let defaultImage = "wiremock/wiremock:3.0.1-1"
-print("Using WireMock with the Testcontainers C binding (from Swift):")
+print("Using WireMock with the Testcontainers Native binding (from Swift):")

 print("Creating new container: \(defaultImage)") let requestId = tc_new_container_request(defaultImage)